 6. One of Robinson’s most remarkable productions was her two-act farce Nobody (Drury Lane, 1794), though now, even among scholars of the Romantic period, it is a play almost completely unknown.
 A biting satire on female gamblers, Nobody documents the financial ruin and rescue of the recently widowed aristocrat, Lady Languid, who, having become caught up in a world of fashionable dissipation, squanders her fortune while playing faro, vingt-et-un, and rouge et noir, among other high-stakes games.
 At the outset of the comedy, Lady Languid laments her newfound addiction, crying “Play, destructive Play!
 Perpetual Losses, & no rest have destroy’d me!”
 Even so, she remains resolutely determined to risk her fortune and reputation in the name of pleasure and “taste,” proclaiming the virtues of her aristocratic associates: “they are so pleasant!
 They know so well how to live! . . . to see the fritting, frowning beauteous Circle! – bending over pyramids of Rouleaus [rolls of coins] – To behold their delicious agonies! – their charming Anxieties – their laughable vexations, and provoking Triumphs! . . .
 Where else can a Woman of Fashion be happy?”
 Her friend and admirer, a London banker and philanthropist aptly named Sir Henry Rightly, checks her enthusiasm by suggesting to her that more pleasure is to be found in assisting those in need than in gambling.
 Doubting that this is so, she characteristically makes a bet with him: “If you will for once enter into the Spirit of the Play [i.e., gamble] – I will sink into the Apathy of Sentiment. . . .
 I will relieve a distress’d object Tomorrow – We will then compare Notes, and whoever is most satisfied shall be proclaimed the Victor.”
 Sir Henry accepts her challenge and later appears at the agreed-upon gaming venue, but arrives before Lady Languid does and overhears a group of bon vivants engage in mean-spirited gossip about his friend.
 His subsequent defense of Lady Languid invites their mockery of him, but over the course of the evening, in his banter with the gathered party, Sir Henry comically exposes the fact that Lady Languid’s comrades are, rather than important somebodies, unfeeling fools and social nobodies, who will claim an affiliation with Lady Languid just so long as she has money to spend.
 Lady Languid soon arrives only to be met with a barrage of accusations about her sexual conduct, to lose her entire fortune at a game of Faro, and to be deserted by all of her associates except for Sir Henry Rightly who, having been a winner in the game, returns all of her money to her, but not without enjoining her to keep her promise to help the unfortunate.
 In this case, the hapless being turns out to be himself: while she is overwhelmed with his generosity, he declares his love for her, saying “believe me Lady Languid, ’till you are mine, no Man exists more wretched than myself!”
 The play ends with the suggestion of their imminent engagement, but Lady Languid does not let the curtain close upon her story without aiding the less fortunate.
 When her maidservant bursts into the drawing room in the final scene, shedding tears over the fact that she was teased earlier in the day by Lady Languid’s friends, Lady Languid placates her with five guineas; the elated maid exclaims, “By Jingo I’ve had many fine promises but a Bird in the Hand is worth Two in the Bush,” thereby suggesting one of the morals of the tale—that a tangible advantage is better than the chance of a greater one, or in the context of the play, holding on to one’s actual wealth is preferable to gambling it away in the expectation of more.

 9. To put it another way, female gamblers were none too pleased with Robinson’s indictment of their activities, and voiced their objection not only at the play’s conclusion, as indicated here, but throughout the performance, as mentioned above, and even before the curtain rose.
 According to Robinson’s Memoirs, a threatening letter was sent to Dorothy Jordan prior to the opening night “informing her that ‘Nobody should be damned!’”, and Robinson also received a “scurrilous, indecent, and ill-disguised scrawl, signifying to her that the farce was already condemned.”
 Pre-show tensions mounted so high that the actress Elizabeth Farren—eager to avoid confrontation with her aristocratic associates, including her future husband, the Earl of Derby—gave up her role as Lady Languid, because, she claimed, “the piece was intended as a ridicule on her particular friend.”
 The show, nevertheless, did go on, but not without significant trouble.
 “On the drawing up of the curtain, several persons in the galleries, whose liveries betrayed their employers, were sent to do up Nobody.
 Even women of distinguished rank hissed through their fans,” and while they were quieted during the first act for a short time, they soon resumed their vocalizations after Dorothy Jordan’s encore “with redoubled violence.”
-Though Robinson made alterations to the play for its third performance—adding patriotic appeal through the introduction of a new character, a naval captain—the production caused near mayhem:
+Though Robinson made alterations to the play for its third performance—adding patriotic appeal through the introduction of a new character, a naval captain—the production, as stated in The Sun, caused near mayhem:

 12. That Morning Post commentaries such as these were meant to set the stage for the debut of Nobody, there can be no doubt.
 First, the popular London daily was known for its clever use of insinuation and association, and, second, not only do the commentaries' subject matter echo that of Robinson’s play, but a few of them also refer directly to it.
 On 6 October 1794, for example, The Morning Post features the following account: “A Turban, and single White Feather, is the simple head dress worn by our Belles.
 Equality seems the motto of the most dashing Fair, as they still appear as Nobody.”
 In addition to making a suggestion about the insubstantiality of high-end fashion and of those who indulge in it, the report contains the title of the play and discusses the very hat that Lady Languid wears in the second act.
-It is possible, given these connections, that Robinson herself had a hand in peppering The Morning Post with these entries.
+It is possible, given these connections, that Robinson herself had a hand in peppering The Morning Post with these entries, if not the reviews of the performances themselves.
 This possibility increases when we consider the fact that their appearance in October-December of 1794 was accompanied by two poems composed by “Bridget,” one of Robinson’s pseudonyms, and addressed “Primrose-hill”—Primrose being the name of Lady Languid’s waiting maid in Nobody.

 13. Both poems appear as “letters to the editor” of The Morning Post.
 The first, published on 18 October 1794, opens with a discussion of a recent scandal in which an actress, Miss Wallis, was invited by a gentlewoman, Lady Loughborough, to sit with her in her theater box—a gesture that resulted in outrage amongst the nobility.
 This incident serves as a springboard for the rest of the poem, which spotlights aristocratic snobbery and insensitivity.
 A woman entitled “her Grace” announces,